Editor’s Note: Andrew Weil, M.D. is a world-renowned leader, best-selling author, and...

 Whether you react in fear or in anger, the thoughts in your mind create stress in your body.
 Your heart beats faster, your blood pressure rises, your breath becomes shallow, your adrenalin surges, and you produce higher levels of cortisol.
 Your ancient fight-or-flight response is gearing up, but no wooly mammoths are roaming through the office – “just” thoughts convincing you that your survival is at stake.

 While your thoughts may seem wispy in comparison with a hungry 10-ton predator, they clearly have immense power.
 Something happens that violates your sense of how things should be, and you perceive danger ― whether real or imagined.
-Numerous studies show chronic stress accelerates aging and makes you more to serious illness, including, heart disease, stomach ulcers, autoimmune diseases, cancer, insomnia, migraine headaches, panic attacks, and depression.
+Numerous studies show chronic stress accelerates aging and makes you prone to more serious illness, including, heart disease, stomach ulcers, autoimmune diseases, cancer, insomnia, migraine headaches, panic attacks, and depression.

 Fortunately, there are many valuable practices that can help you go beyond the primal fight-or-flight response.
 You can learn to experience a restful response – a mind-body state that is as natural as the stress response, but infinitely more peaceful and healing.